mrajesh016/stocky/README.md

 Started with the API contract using OpenAPI specification(OAS) [stocky-service.yml](/src/main/resources/swagger/stocky-service.yml), and then *swagger-codegen* has been used to generate the client code stubs.

+All endpoints are BasicAuth protected **username/password : stocky/stocky.**

 ## Getting started

 ### Installation